miurahr/aqtinstall/README.rst

     aqt help

 Environment Variables
 ---------------------

-It is users' work to set environment variables to fit your platform such as
+It is users task to set some environment variables to fit your platform such as

 ```
 export PATH=/path/to/qt/x.x.x/clang_64/bin/:$PATH